StructuredCS/algorithm-analysis-deep-dive/README.md

 ## 🙌 Stay Connected & Support the Course

-If you find this course helpful, consider giving this repo a star ⭐️, sharing it with your network, or subscribing to [the YouTube channel **@StructuredCS**](https://www.youtube.com/@structuredcs) — I'm constantly adding new content on various computer science topics.
+If you find this course helpful, consider giving this repo a star ⭐️, sharing it with your network, or subscribing to [**@StructuredCS on YouTube**](https://www.youtube.com/@structuredcs) — I'm constantly adding new content on various computer science topics.
 Your support helps more learners discover quality, accessible resources.
 A like, a share, or a comment goes a long way.
 If you know someone who might benefit from this course — a fellow learner, colleague, or friend preparing for interviews — feel free to share the playlist or this GitHub repo with them.

 ## 📜 License & Attribution